Doubleview Gold (CVE:DBG) Trading Up 25.9% – Here’s Why

 Doubleview Gold Corp.
-(CVE:DBG – Get Free Report)’s share price was up 25.9% during mid-day trading on Tuesday .
-The stock traded as high as C$1.10 and last traded at C$1.07.
-Approximately 2,523,706 shares changed hands during trading, an increase of 756% from the average daily volume of 294,896 shares.
+(CVE:DBG – Get Free Report) shares were up 25.9% during mid-day trading on Monday .
+The company traded as high as C$1.10 and last traded at C$1.07.
+Approximately 2,523,706 shares traded hands during mid-day trading, an increase of 756% from the average daily volume of 294,896 shares.
 The stock had previously closed at C$0.85.

 Doubleview Gold Corp. engages in the acquisition, exploration, and development of mineral resource properties in British Columbia.
 The company explores for copper, gold, silver, and zinc deposits.
 It holds a 100% interest in the Hat property with nine mineral claims covering an area of approximately 3,561.43 hectares located in northwestern British Columbia; and 90% interests in the Red Spring property that comprise 6 mineral claims, which covers an area of approximately 4,224.34 hectares situated in Omineca district, British Columbia.